Andrea Olinger is an Assistant Professor of English at the University of Louisville.

 Education: University of Louisville (B.A.)

-Research Interests: Language and identity development – specifically Asian American identity/multiracial identity, performativity, raciolinguistics, media representations of race, and recently, negotiating identity in stand-up comedy.
+Research Interests: Language and identity studies – specifically Asian American identity; performativity, raciolinguistics, media representations of race, and recently, (re)constructing racial identities in stand-up comedy.

 PREVIOUS GRADUATE STUDENT COORDINATORS